 TravelWake Score

-1 live city guide is already part of the Denmark slate, with 1 more queued.
+2 live city guides are already part of the Denmark slate.

 Source note